joshuaeckroth/cinf401-website/notes/syllabus.markdown

 | Novelty/insightfulness of analysis | 20 |
 | Clarity of writing & code | 20 |
 | Class presentation | 10 |

+Members of the same group may receive different grades, if I have evidence not all group members contributed equally.

+### Late work

+Due to the complexity of these assignments and the timing of group work, I will only accept late work up to three days late.
+Late work is penalized 40%.

 ## Honor code